frconor-ebook/meditations/_posts/2025-09-25-fire-on-earth.md

 The Christian then extends this love to other people and to all earthly realities, which are thereby sanctified and made into a fitting offering to God.

-Our apostolate should have its roots in the Mass, and should draw its efficacy from there, because the Mass is nothing less than the realization of the Redemption in our time by means of apostolic Christians.
+Our apostolate should have its roots in the Mass and should draw its efficacy from there, because the Mass is nothing less than the realization of the Redemption in our time by means of apostolic Christians.

 St. Josemaría in *Friends of God* says that Christ "came on earth to redeem everyone, because 'he wished all men to be saved' (1 Tim.
 2:4).
 There is not a single soul in whom Christ is not interested.
 Each soul has cost him the price of his Blood" (Josemaría Escrivá, *Friends of God*, Point 256).